It’s hard to pinpoint the moment everything got crazy.

 We talk to clubs and coaches all the time who feel like they’re facing an annual deluge of players who are expecting and demanding to be moved up into higher age groups/divisions/sections before they actually reach that age, or before they might previously have been considered for the next division.

 While of course it’s an issue not new to netball selections, in recent years it feels like we’re all copping wave after wave of players (and parents) who threaten to (and do) walk out the door because they feel they should be playing up a division or two.

 NEED COACHING DRILLS?
-SIGN UP NOW TO ACCESS ALL OUR DRILL VIDEOS
+SIGN UP NOW TO ACCESS ALL OF OUR DRILL VIDEOS!